dotnet/msbuild/documentation/specs/proposed/BuildCheck-feature-threat-model.md

----
-title: Threat model of MSBuild BuildCheck feature
+# Threat model of MSBuild BuildCheck feature
----

-# BuildCheck Feature Description
+## BuildCheck Feature Description

 The infrastructure within MSBuild allowing pluggability and execution of Analyzers and their Rules previously known as "warning waves" and